HOBY Maryland Alumni Association

 Through L4S, HOBY alumni are encouraged to continue logging all of their community service and volunteer experiences in the years following their participation in a CLeW, a State Leadership Seminar, and the WLC.
 The L4S log can be printed and used as an appendix for college, scholarship, and internship applications where alumni are asked to demonstrate their lifelong commitment to service.

-The HOBY National page has more information about the Leadership for Service Program (L4S) program and how to get started.
+Download the L4S log and visit the HOBY National page for more information about the Leadership for Service Program (L4S) program and how to get started.

 Review each step to learn how to select and get the most out of your service experience.